M0JXD/morse-recognition-trainer/README.md

 Your desktop environment may have a GUI for making desktop entries more easily, e.g. in Cinnamon, right click the menu and select "Edit Menu".

 ## Compiling
-If your platform is not provided for, or you simply want to build from source, you can likely do so by installing xmake and running:
+If your platform is not provided for, or you simply want to build from source, you can probably do so by installing [xmake](https://xmake.io/#/guide/installation) and running:

 ```
 xmake f -m release